redbadger/crux/docs/src/rfcs/typegen.md

 **1 – take over generation of the code to parity**

-Replace or vendor in serde-generate in order to support ouputting all the original code in supported languages At this point, we can retire the serde implementation fully, so long as we're confident with.
+Replace or vendor in serde-generate in order to support outputting all the original code in supported languages At this point, we can retire the serde implementation fully, so long as we're confident with.

 We should also introduce the `legacy` switch which forces backwards compatibility.